 white rice most restaurants offer and ask for an extra helping of steamed or

-grilled vegetables to complement your dinner instead.
+grilled vegetables or brown rice (on Phase 2) to complement your main dish instead.
 Filling

-up on high-fiber vegetables curbs your hunger by delaying the absorption of
+up on high-fiber vegetables and whole grains curbs your hunger by delaying the absorption of

 with lean protein.

-Not only does eating lean protein allow you to maintain muscle mass during weight loss, it also helps curb cravings and keeps you
+Not only does eating lean protein help you to maintain muscle mass and burn

+more calories during weight loss, it also helps curb cravings and keeps you

 your beverages.
 For a

-diet soda, or unsweetened iced tea.
-If you don’t drink alcohol, we’re not encouraging you to start, but if you do and are on Phase 2 or Phase 3, you may
+If you don’t drink alcohol, we’re not encouraging you to start.
+But if you do,

+and you are on Phase 2 or Phase 3, you may enjoy a drink with your meal.

-served; however, waiting to have a drink until the food arrives will help stabilize swings in
+Waiting to have a drink until the food arrives will help stabilize swings in